Skip to main content

 Hummus

-Damascus is famous for exceptional hummus made from chickpeas, tahini, lemon juice, and garlic.
-Creamy, smooth texture served with olive oil drizzle and warm pita bread.
+Damascus is known for its hummus: chickpeas, tahini, lemon juice, and garlic blended smooth, served with a drizzle of olive oil and warm pita.

 Baklava (Aleppo-style)